nus-cs2113-AY1920S2/tp/docs/team/keziakew.md

 #### Contributions to team-based tasks
 * Role: Leader / Code Reviewer-Maintainer
-  * Reviews and handles all pull requests
+  * Review and handle all pull requests
   * Prepare & upload releases
   * Set up & close milestones
 * Adds issues where identified in reviews / where appropriate